 Training and Research Support Centre

-Training and Research Support Centre (TARSC) provides training, research and support services to state and civil society organisations.
-TARSC is a learning and knowledge organization, with a particular focus on skills building and methods to support community based work, and with a commitment to long term capacity building in the public sector and in civil society.
+Training and Research Support Centre (TARSC) provides training, research and support services to state and civil society organisations at national and international levels.
+TARSC is a learning and knowledge organization, with a particular focus on skills building, research and technical support and a commitment to long term capacity building in the public sector and in civil society.

 Latest Activities